Martha Stewart’s Net Worth: 5 Fast Facts You Need to Know

 3. Martha Stewart Went to Jail for Insider Trading

-On June 4, 2003, the world was shocked when Martha Stewart, who basically conveyed goodness and love and family through her lifestyle empire, was charged with insider trading by the Security and Exchange Commission.
-She received a tip from her stockbroker about an FDA ruling that was not going to be in favor of a pharmaceutical stock she owned and sold that stock before it declined.
+On June 4, 2003, the world was shocked when Martha Stewart, was charged with insider trading by the Security and Exchange Commission, Parade reported.
+She received a tip from her stockbroker about an FDA ruling that was not going to be in favor of a pharmaceutical stock she owned and sold that stock before the price of it declined.

 The SEC’s press release said, The SEC “…today filed securities fraud charges against Martha Stewart and her former stockbroker, Peter Bacanovic.
 The complaint…alleges that Stewart committed illegal insider trading when she sold stock in a biopharmaceutical company, ImClone Systems, Inc., on Dec.
 27, 2001, after receiving an unlawful tip from Bacanovic… The Commission further alleges that Stewart and Bacanovic subsequently created an alibi for Stewart’s ImClone sales and concealed important facts during SEC and criminal investigations into her trades.”